QIRX SDR

 • Another possible source of such a situation is that often not all USB ports work together with RTL-SDR dongles.

-• Step 6: Example how to make a DAB reception.
+• Step 6: Example how to make a DAB reception using rtl_tcp.

 • TCP/IP connection: In the qirxConsole window, type